 Marketing teams and B2B sales representatives are under pressure to come up with innovative strategies that secure the attention of business decision-makers.
 Focusing on relevant data allows sales leaders to go into phone calls with confidence that they are well-equipped to provide potential leads with the best customer experience from the first step.

 This metric can provide valuable insights into adjusting the sales pipeline and increasing the conversion rate.
-It can also help you more accurately forecast revenue which can help to make key decisions that affect the company's bottom line.
+It can also help you more accurately forecast revenue, which can help make key decisions that affect the company's bottom line.

 By tracking CAC, you can improve the bottom line and streamline resource allocation.